andyfase/cfncli/README.md

 See [Feature Development](./FEATURE_DEVELOPMENT.md) for a list of new features added since the repo was forked from the original source.

-## Introduction

-`cfncli` helps manage AWS CloudFormation deployments.

-Highlights:

-- Manage deployments accoss accounts and regions use single YAML config file.
-- Cross-stack parameter reference works cross-region and cross-account.
-- Organize stack using stages and blueprints.
-- Automatically package and upload template resources.
-- Push button SAM deployment using `stack sync` command.
-- Display and track stack events in the CLI.
-- List stack resources, outputs and exports in the CLI.

 ## Install